 should come from saturated fat.

-is easily accessible.
-Consuming a varied diet ensures that you are
+foods and is easily accessible.
+Consuming a varied diet ensures

-obtaining protein from a wide variety of sources, The protein from
+that you are obtaining protein from a wide variety of sources, The

-animal sources offer a complete protein source meaning all of the
+protein from animal sources offer a complete protein source meaning

-essential amino acids or building block of protein, are present.
+all of the essential amino acids or building block of protein, are

+present.
 Sources such as eggs lean poultry, beef and fish.
-Dairy sources,
+Dairy

-nuts and nut butters and seeds add to the vast selection of protein
+sources, nuts and nut butters and seeds add to the vast selection

 and pea family that also contain amino acids.
 Approximately eighty